Rikko777/Clint-s-Game-Catalog/README.md

 - Browse your collection in a sortable data grid
 - Search by title, publisher or developer
-- Filter by media type (CD, DVD, Diskette, Tape) and packaging (BigBox, JewelCase, Sleeve, etc.)
+- Filter by media type and packaging
 - Add, edit and delete games
+- LGR-inspired dark UI with amber accents and monospace font
-- SQLite database — stored locally, created automatically on first run
+- SQLite database stored locally, created automatically on first run
-- Seeded with classic retro PC games out of the box
+- Seeded with 50 classic retro PC games out of the box

 ---